“The Pearson National Teaching Awards gives us a unique opportunity to champion exceptional teaching professionals across the UK.”

 “I retired early from Primary Education after a long career in schools in deprived areas.
 I spent the last 20 years as Deputy Headteacher and occasionally Acting Head in a large primary school in the city.
 After retirement I became Chair of Governors at the same school, leading it for 20 years up to federation status and then up to Academy status after which I retired.”

 Raza is an experienced lecturer in sport who provides an outstanding learner experience inside and outside the classroom.
-He uses technology and student-centred learning as an engagement tool in all lessons.
-Working outside of college, he provides the next generation of footballers and Rugby League players with a good understanding of the sport.
-Raza is dad of three children aged 12, 8 and 1 and husband to Clare.
+Raza is the Head of Sport and Performing Arts at New College Bradford.
+Raza uses technology and student-centred learning as an engagement tool in all lessons.
+Working outside of college, he provides the next generation of footballers and Rugby League players with opportunities at the elite level.

 Sarah has 28 years experience in teaching with 13 of these as a secondary headteacher of a large comprehensive school.